Elisasha/entry-testing/README.md

-# entry-testing
+# Our tasks for entry testing

-repo with the tasks that could be used as entry tests for the students
+Each task has to have its own folder